isabella232/catflap/README.md

-The Cloudflare ATlantis FLow APprover allows 2-person approval in Atlantis with GitLab CE.
+The Custom ATlantis FLow APprover allows 2-person approval in Atlantis with GitLab CE.

 **The Problem**